 Important when selecting your next IIoT command and control interface

-By Tim McKee, MIPI I3C Working Group Chair
+December 28, 2021 by Tim McKee, MIPI I3C Working Group Chair

 Embedded command and control interfaces are at the heart of all Industrial IoT (IIoT) devices, providing fundamental internal connectivity between peripheral devices, such as sensors, actuators and UI components, and their associated host processors.

 Many of today’s IIoT devices use interfaces such as I2C (Inter-Integrated Circuit), SPI (Serial Peripheral Interface) and UART (Universal Asynchronous Receiver-Transmitter), which, over the past 30 years, have become the “go-to” interfaces in the embedded hardware engineer’s toolkit.

 In this article we look at key trends in IIoT device design – particularly the need for higher data bandwidth and ever lower power consumption, and the drive toward miniaturization – and we consider whether current embedded command and control interfaces meet these challenges, or whether a transition to newer interfaces is required.

 Established interfaces such as I2C, SPI and UART have served the embedded electronics industry well since their introduction in the late 1970s and early ’80s.
 But since that time, several industry advancements, prevalent not only in IIoT but also across the wider electronics industry, have placed increasing pressure on these legacy interfaces: